MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-support-authenticator-passkey.md

 The policy forces targeted users to use a passkey to sign in to all cloud applications, which includes the Authenticator app.
 It requires users to use a passkey when they try to add a passkey in Authenticator on either Android or iOS.

-There are a couple workarounds:
+Here are some workarounds:

 - You can [filter for applications](~/identity/conditional-access/concept-filter-for-applications.md) and transition the policy target from **All resources (formerly 'All cloud apps')** to specific applications.
-Start with a review of applications that are used in your tenant, and use filters to tag Authenticator and other applications.
+Start with a review of applications that are used in your tenant.
+Use filters to tag Authenticator and other applications.
 - To further reduce support costs, you can run an internal campaign to help users adopt passkeys before you enforce them.
 When you're ready to enforce passkey usage, create two Conditional Access policies:

   - A policy for mobile operating system (OS) versions